-B1 B2 Visa Business & Tourism Visitors
+B1/B2 Visitor Visa For Business & Tourism

 If you are planning to go to the USA for a short-term visit but are not eligible for visa-free travel under the Visa Waiver Program, you will need to apply for the relevant visa.
 In most cases, this would be under the B visa category.
 The B1 B2 visa is for non-US nationals who wish to visit the US on a temporary basis for business-related activity, tourism or medical treatment.